-The FDA have recently announced that over four hundred cases of BIA-ALCL have been reported to them, with textured implants carrying most risk, based on those cases already identified.
+The FDA has recently announced that over four hundred cases of BIA-ALCL have been reported to them, with textured implants carrying most risk, based on those cases already identified.
 Of these 410 cases, 9 women have died as a result of the condition.

 The product liability lawsuit relating to Renee Cashen’s illness, also claims that the breast implants’ manufacturer, Mentor Worldwide, failed to adequately warn users of the associated risks, nor did they comply with FDA-mandated product safety studies.